fatimarafiqui/loklak_server/docs/API.md

 ##Configuration Dependencies

 Some servlets read and provide configuration data from `data/settings/customized_config.properties`.
 To enable such services please edit that file and add your custom values.
-Example: these values are needed by `loklak_webclient`.
+Example: these values are needed by [loklak_webclient](https://github.com/fossasia/loklak_webclient).

 ```
 client.apiUrl                  : http://localhost:9000/api/